Sexual Misconduct / Gender-Based Misconduct Policy and Procedures

 While the information below is very detailed, the expectations for RWU community members can be clearly summarized here:

-Sexual misconduct (Conduct Code 2) is considered to be one of the most serious violations of the Roger Williams Student University Code of Conduct.
-Students found responsible for a violation of sexual assault through the Sexual Misconduct Review Process will receive a sanction of suspension for no less than one semester up to dismissal from the University.
+Sexual misconduct (Conduct Code 2) is considered to be one of the most serious violations of the Roger Williams University Student Code of Conduct.
+Students found responsible for a violation of sexual assault related to non-consensual sexual intercourse through the Sexual Misconduct Review Process will receive a sanction of suspension for no less than one semester up to dismissal from the University.
 Other violations of Conduct Code 2 can result in a sanction range up to dismissal as well.
 All RWU students are responsible for being familiar with and abiding by the standards of conduct in this section.

 Conduct Code #2: Sexual Misconduct/Gender-Based Misconduct

 Members of the Roger Williams University community, guests and visitors have the right to be free from sexual/gender-based misconduct and discrimination.
-The University will not tolerate misconduct regardless of the sexual orientation or gender identity of individuals engaging in sexual activity.
 The University will remedy all unwelcome conduct of a sexual/gender-based nature and will impose serious sanctions on anyone who violates this policy.
 Conduct that violates this value includes, but is not limited to:

-- Sexual assault (including non-consensual sexual intercourse, non-consensual sexual contact);
+a.
+Sexual assault (including non-consensual sexual intercourse, non-consensual sexual contact, or any attempt to commit such acts);

-The policy applies to all students, regardless of sexual orientation and/or gender identity.
+The policy and related resources apply to all students inclusive of every sexual orientation and/or gender identity.
 A student charged with sexual misconduct can be held accountable under the University’s Code and could face possible criminal charges with law enforcement agencies.
 These above actions are separate and not dependent upon one another.

 Additionally, during the Sexual Misconduct Review Process, the person making the report will be referred to as the "reporting student” or “reporting party”, and the student responding to the report will be referred to as the "responding student” or “responding party”.